- 1 Why Do we eat Sabudana in Fasts?

 If I ask you to name the most popular food item sought for during fasts then, of course, you would say Sabudana.
-Sabudana Khichdi is the most popular fasting food and therefore calling it number 1 fasting food would not be wrong.
+Sabudana Khichdi is the most popular fasting food and therefore calling it the number one fasting food would not be wrong.

-Well, Sago is a storehouse of starch and carbohydrates, with very little protein, vitamin C, calcium and minerals.
+Well, Sabudana is a storehouse of starch and carbohydrates, with very little protein, vitamin C, calcium, and minerals.
 Being rich in carbs and starch it gives instant energy.

 Also, at the same time, it is light on digestion and has a high cooling effect on the digestive system.

-Not going much into the health benefits of sago, let us see as to how to make presentable, yummy, separated sago upma/ khichdi, as it has the tendency to get sticky because of huge quantity of starch in it.
+Not going much into the health benefits of sago, let us see as to how to make presentable, yummy, separated Sabudana Upma, as it has the tendency to get sticky because of the huge quantity of starch in it.

 I just didn't know when it would turn good and when it would be a disastrous lumpy mass of starch.

 Because of this reason, I usually avoided making it.

 Then one day, when I visited my aunt, Mrs. Sushila Kapoor, she served me Sabudana Khichdi.
 Wow!
 What a beauty it was!
 Colorful, separated grains.....literally like pearls, apt to its other name 'tapioca pearls'.
 She had made it colorful with the use of carrots, cilantro, raisins, and peanuts.
 It looked so appetizing and of course, tasted great.